 HIPAA Compliant Hard Drive Destruction

-The HIPAA Security Rule is the established authority for ePHI data destruction.
+The HIPAA Security Rule is the established authority for the destruction of ePHI on hard drives and other digital media.
 This rule describes best practices for healthcare organizations when disposing of ePHI and digital media such as computer hard drives.

 data destruction for HIPAA Compliance